nohren/memes-table/README.md

 ## Setup

-1. Open a terminal at this directory
+1. Open a terminal at this directoryco
 2. Check if you have npm, in the terminal type `npm -v`.
 If nothing, install npm globally via npm website instructions.
 3. Install node modules - `npm install`